The Price of Gold, 1257 - Present

 Please read our Note on Data Revisions.

 These data may be used for non-profit educational purposes if proper credit is given.
-However, users are prohibited from reproducing more than five years of these data in electronic or print documents without specific permission.
+You need not ask for permission.
+If you need to publish a table of more than five consecutive years of these data in electronic or print documents, we ask that you contact us first.
+If you are using these data in a document for profit purpose, we expect to be cited and that the user will make a donation to our cite.
 Anyone is allowed to publish electronic links to these data.

 Lawrence H. Officer and Samuel H. Williamson, "The Price of Gold, 1257-Present,"